Why Study French?

 Learning French can also open doors for those interested in business careers.
 France has the sixth largest economy on the planet, and its leading trade partner is the United States.
 It exports luxury goods, agricultural products, technology, and defense products.
 French companies employ 500,000 Americans, while US countries employ 600,000 people in France.
 France is the second leading investor in the United States: more than 3,000 French companies have US subsidiaries, including Mack Trucks, Zenith, RCA-Thomson, Bic, and Dannon.
 France is also far and away the favorite tourist spot in the world.
 The country’s mountains, beaches, cities, cathedrals, museums, châteaux, and restaurants attract far more foreign tourists than does any other country.

 In short, French is not only the language of the past, but also the language of the present – and the language of the future.

-To learn more about the program in Rouen check this link.
+To learn more about the program in Bordeaux check this link.